morpho-org/vault-v2/README.md

 - [Timelockable] Set adapters.
 - [Timelockable] Set allocators.
 - Increase timelocks.
-- [Timelocked 3 weeks] Decrease timelocks.
+- [Timelocked by the timelock being decreased] Decrease timelocks.
 - [Timelockable] Set the `performanceFee`.
   The performance fee is capped at 50% of generated interest.
 - [Timelockable] Set the `managementFee`.